-Took a Level in Badass: She evidently took her rather brutal loss to Atrocitus to heart.
+Took a Level in Badass: She took her rather brutal loss to Atrocitus to heart.
 After that, she modified her palms into Green Lantern rings and kicks a fair amount of ass.
 Then comes "Cold Fury", where she takes on every bit of power from the Interceptor's power battery and kills the Anti-Monitor.
-Then she took his power, then kept absorbing star system after star system to the point that the Green Lantern Corps was immobilised in one hit.
+Then she took his power, then kept absorbing star system after star system.

 Touched by Vorlons: The Science Director reveals that Aya was given life by a piece of Ion.

 What Is This Thing You Call Love?: A variation; though Aya can comprehend Razer's past loss, she hadn't come to a full understanding of it at that point.
 In "Loss", while dying, she says she's come to understand the meaning of regret, specifically that she regrets the lost opportunity between them.
 She still has a bit of trouble with love,, since she isn't able to precisely quantify Razer's love for her in the next episode.

 Woobie, Destroyer of Worlds: After Razer tries to deny her love, she ends up shutting off her emotions, viewing the pain as an inhibition to stopping the Anti-Monitor.
 She absorbs the Interceptor's entire power supply, using it to kill the Anti-Monitor... but ends up plugged into his systems and decides she doesn't want anything to do with organics anymore, taking the Manhunters and fleeing.
 She heads to Zamaron to try and get some perspective on love, but only comes away convinced that it leads to pain and decides to wipe out all organic life.